 Free Adventure for Children

-The Children of Gettysburg 1863 experience is currently free for young historians 12 and under when accompanied by a ticketed adult.
-During your visit, you'll introduce your child to Gettysburg and its significance while supporting a new generation of young learners on an interactive start to a lifetime of learning, inspiration and creativity.
+The Children of Gettysburg 1863® experience is currently free for young historians 12 and under when accompanied by a ticketed adult.
+During your visit, you will introduce your child to Gettysburg and its significance while supporting a new generation of young learners on an interactive start to a lifetime of learning, inspiration and creativity.

 - Informed Imagination: Your journey through galleries like "Growing Up in Gettysburg 1863," "The Soldiers are Coming," "Surviving the Battle" and "Remembering Gettysburg" provides a history-based setting for creativity, discovery and learning.

-- Hands-on History: Children of Gettysburg 1863® invites families and groups with children in grades K-5) - and those young at heart - to touch and hold, seek and explore, create and inspire.
+- Hands-on History: Children of Gettysburg 1863® invites families and groups with children in grades K-5—and those young at heart—to touch and learn, seek and explore, create and inspire.

 - Interactive Activities: Lift the soldier's equipment pack and feel the weight of what they carried.
 Find a place to safely hide during the battle.
 Stand at the podium to deliver the Gettysburg Address.